Co/Lab · Fall 2026 Cohort forming

 Founder

-Carrie Gladstone built Co/Lab around two decades of work with senior leaders at scale.
+Carrie Gladstone built Co/Lab from two decades of experience, as a leader, working with leaders.

 Program · How it works